dpopkov/notes/angular4java/Angular 10 dbd7f/Module 2 - 74cab.md

 ## 75 The need for the Observer Design Pattern (10m)

+In the last chapter we created a data service which contains an array of books as a way of sharing data amongst the components withing our application.
+But we pointed out that what we’ve built is definitely not best practice.

 As a general rule you should not be referencing services within the HTML.
 What is always better is to create a local variable within the Typescript file for the component and to reference that.
-The target of what we should be doing here is within the class file for our page one component.
+The target of what we should be doing here is within the class file for our page1 component.

 If we create a variable that holds number of books: